Divine Prosperity: Heresy or What? #4:

 After a long time the lord of those servants came and settled accounts with them.

-So he who had received five talents came and brought five other talents, saying, ‘Lord, you delivered to me five talents; look, I have gained five more talents besides them.’
+So he who had received five talents came and brought five other talents, saying, “Lord, you delivered to me five talents; look, I have gained five more talents besides them.”

-His lord said to him, ‘Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
-Enter into the joy of your lord.’
+His lord said to him, “Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
+Enter into the joy of your lord.”

-He also who had received two talents came and said, ‘Lord, you delivered to me two talents; look, I have gained two more talents besides them.’
+He also who had received two talents came and said, “Lord, you delivered to me two talents; look, I have gained two more talents besides them.”

-His lord said to him, ‘Well done, good and faithful servant; you have been faithful over a few things, I will make you ruler over many things.
-Enter into the joy of your lord.’
+His lord said to him, “Well done, good and faithful servant; you have been faithful over a few things, I will make you ruler over many things.
+Enter into the joy of your lord.”

-Then he who had received the one talent came and said, ‘Lord, I knew you to be a hard man, reaping where you have not sown, and gathering where you have not scattered seed.
+Then he who had received the one talent came and said, “Lord, I knew you to be a hard man, reaping where you have not sown, and gathering where you have not scattered seed.
 And I was afraid, and went and hid your talent in the ground.
-Look, there you have what is yours.’
+Look, there you have what is yours.”

-But his lord answered and said to him, ‘You wicked and lazy servant, you knew that I reap where I have not sown, and gather where I have not scattered seed.
+But his lord answered and said to him, “You wicked and lazy servant, you knew that I reap where I have not sown, and gather where I have not scattered seed.
 So you ought to have deposited my money with the bankers, and at my coming I would have received back my own with interest.
 Therefore take the talent from him, and give it to him who has ten talents.
 For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away.
 And cast the unprofitable servant into the outer darkness.
-There will be weeping and gnashing of teeth.’; Matthew 25:14-30
+There will be weeping and gnashing of teeth.”

 Before we move on, I would like to explain the word “talents” here is not referring to innate personal skills and abilities, such as being a talented singer or ball player.
-Everywhere you see the word “talent” in the NT, it is referring to a rather large unit of currency defined by a certain weight of silver or gold.
+Everywhere you see the word “talent” in the New Testament, it is referring to a rather large unit of currency defined by a certain weight of silver or gold.
 A silver talent was about 100 pounds (45kg), while a gold talent was about 200 pounds (91kg).
 So the context of this passage is irrefutably dealing with money.

 While there are other things to be gleaned from this passage which we will explore below, the point I want to make here is found in the phrase “you were faithful over a few things, I will make you ruler over many things.”

 What the Lord showed me is that the more we are like Him, the more He can give us.
 Why?
-Because whatever “it” is will not corrupt us as what happened to Mitchell.
+Because whatever “it” is will not corrupt us like what happened to Mitchell.
 Then He gave me a more specific application:

 Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you.
-Luke 6:38

 So what is one of the essential aspects of God’s character?
 Loving generosity!
 So whenever we give, we are imitating God.
 And what happens when generosity becomes a part of our lifestyle?